Amedamin/AllWords-Library/README.md

    4-Your site will be available at https://your-username.github.io/your-repo-name/.

-6. Deploying to Render (Optional)

-  If you prefer using Render for deployment, follow these steps:
-   1-Log in to Render and create a new web service.

-   2-Select “Connect GitHub” and find your repository.

-   3-Follow the instructions to deploy automatically from the main branch.

-   4-Render will build and deploy the site based on the content of your repository.

 ## How to use

 The main page of the website showcases a vast collection of books spanning multiple genres, offering users a seamless browsing experience.
 Each book is displayed with its cover, and when users hover over a book, a detailed overlay appears, revealing essential information such as the title, author, publication date, and a brief description.
 This interactive feature allows users to get a quick overview of the book without navigating away from the page.
 When users click on a book, they are directed to a page where they can download or access the full content of the book.
 The platform aims to simplify the process of discovering and obtaining books, providing an intuitive and user-friendly interface for book lovers.